+Since 2010, we are happy to be able to support the work of a beekeeper on our land.
+He has installed 38 beehives in the heart of our Martillac vineyard and about fifteen near the plots of Château Langlet in Cabanac.
 Bees and the presence of pollinating insects are very good indicators of the quality of an ecosystem.
-Since 2010, we are happy to be able to support the work of a beekeeper on our land.
-He has installed 38 beehives in the heart of our Martillac vineyard and about fifteen near the plots of Chateau Langlet in Cabanac.